UK Evacuated More Citizens From Coronavirus-Hit Wuhan - Foreign Secretary - UrduPoint

 The foreign secretary said he could not confirm the precise number of evacuees, but according to UK media reports they were 11 people who would be quarantined for two weeks upon the arrival.
 They will join the first group of 83 evacuated UK citizens from Hubei that arrived last Friday.
 As of Monday, The United Kingdom has two confirmed infection cases, members of the same family.

+"Five Czech nationals who used to be in the epicenter of the coronavirus outbreak in China returned home overnight Monday.
+First, they were flown to a military airbase in southern France along with 250 citizens from about 30 European countries and then to Brussels where they were picked up by the Czech Defense Ministry's Yakovlev Yak-40 aircraft with a doctor on board that took them home," Prague Public Health Authority spokesman Zbynek Boublik said.

+Two Slovak nationals were taken to Prague as well and currently are en route to their own country on two medical vehicles, according to Slovak Prime Minister Peter Pellegrini.
+All seven Eastern European evacuees will reportedly be placed under a standard 14-day quarantine.

 Wuhan and several other Chinese cities remain closed amid the raging outbreak.
-The current toll of lethal cases stands at 361 and 17,238 people count infected worldwide.
+The current toll of lethal cases stands at 361 and 17,255 people count infected worldwide.
+The number of people who recovered after catching the infection has significantly increased overnight and currently stands at 479.

+According to the Chinese Ministry of Industry and Information Technology, over 20 million medical masks are being produced daily to cater nation-wide - they are a government-prescribed protection measure against the virus spread.
+Among other inhibition items supplied to Wuhan, an official from the ministry listed 154,500 protective suits and 133,600 more advanced respiratory masks, as well as more diagnostic reagents which local health institutions can now purchase directly from the producer.

+In Thailand, where health authorities have conducted an experimental treatment of 2019-nCoV with HIV and flu medications, the results were announced on Sunday: the inflammation in a female patient was soothed in 48 hours and the infection was completely gone in several days.